-CT and/or MRI scan to assess disease status Every 8 weeks from the safety follow up (for up to 1 year), then every 12 weeks (101 up to 1 year), then every 12 weeks
+CT and/or MRI scan to assess disease status Every 8 weeks from the safety follow up (for up to 1 year), then every 12 weeks

 You need to consider carefully how these assessments and hospital visits will affect you and your family.
 Please ask your study doctor or nurse if you have any questions about the tests and procedures.